oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

    ![Database instance details](./images/database-service.png)

 It usually takes some time for the Database services to start running in the Minikube environment.
-Proceed with the remaining tasks only after ensuring that all the resources, including the database service, are ready and in the 'RUNNING` status.
+Proceed with the remaining tasks only after ensuring that all the resources, including the database service, are ready and in the `RUNNING` status and the value of the **READY** field is `1/1`.

 ## Task 2: Start a Minikube Tunnel